IVU-Laboratory/APOLLO/README.md

 - (2) the URL is an IP address;
 - (3) Mismatch between the displayed and actual link;
 - (4) the URL points to a very young domain.

-This tool was used in the study "Can LLMs help protect users from phishing attacks?
-An exploratory study", submitted for the CHI'24 conference, Late-Breaking Work track.

 ### Supplementary material